JLNU-CS-ORG/NewArchOS/README.md

 Work: Rebuild directory structure, finished "kprintf" function and finished memory detected.

 ## How to build it?
-The maintain build frame at root directory's 'Makefile' file for this project.</br>
+The main build frame at root directory's 'Makefile' file for this project.</br>
 You can read this file to understand compilation details.
 The 'Makebranch' file</br>
 is only "branch" at subdirectory, it also 'makefile' file.</br>
 You can type command `make qemu` to build this project.
 Then you should look at the 'qemu' emulator is running.</br>